 Renowned for its natural spas, shopping a little different to the norm, and of course its heritage, Bath is bursting with something for everyone.
 Make more plans right here.
-BATH Incidentally, their Christmas Market is something very special.
+BATH Incidentally, their Market (particularly at Christmas) is something very special.

 It’s a simple fact, we have some of the best beaches you’ll find anywhere, and I hope the photographs our team have provided will do them justice.

 South Wales has plenty to offer any sea-lover.
 Newport and Cardiff, were once busy ports, shipping out thousands of tons of coal each year.
 The docks in Cardiff are now redeveloped and a place where tourists and locals head to enjoy the views and places to shop and eat.

 Barry is a place like no other with traditions of funfair and fish and chips, and more recently bringing tourists into town to do the Gavin and Stacey trail.
 In fact we have a whole page given over to that which you can see right HERE.
 If you do visit Barry, make sure you go for a long walk over the cliffs.
 The view across the channel is stunning, and the little bays you can get down to are really lovely.
 Of course, fish and chips and a visit to Marcos must be on your agenda as well.